How Warren Buffett Views Global Supply Chains With Investments

 Real-Time Monitoring

 The integration of IoT sensors allows for hyper-accurate tracking of inventory velocity.
 When a company knows exactly where its capital is trapped in the supply line, it can dramatically reduce its required safety stock.
-This permanently frees up working capital on the balance sheet.
+This permanently frees up working capital on the balance sheet, altering the net return landscape.

 Buffett’s Likely Stance

-He demands evidence of sustained ROI over tech hype.
+He demands evidence of sustained ROI over tech marketing claims.
 If a new ERP system demonstrably drives gross margin expansion and tightens the cash conversion cycle over a three-year rolling period, it strengthens the operational moat.
 If it’s just a vanity capex project, it’s a drag on shareholder yield.

 Buffett’s Likely Strategies for Future Investments